chdsbd/kodiak/docs/docs/troubleshooting.md

 Editing a pull request (changing title, editing labels, etc.) will trigger Kodiak to evaluate the pull request for mergeability.
 If you think Kodiak's status check is stuck, editing a pull request may help.

+### Kodiak isn't running on one of my repositories

+Verify you have granted Kodiak access to that repository for your installation.

+1. Visit https://github.com/settings/installations and click "Configure" on your kodiakhq installation
+2. Verify you have granted repository access to "All repositories" or have selected your specific repository if you chose "Only select repositories"

 ## Known issues

 ### Branch protection requirement